partyline/config/OpenBSD-Zenbook/dwm/README.md

 * __win + printscr__: take a screenshot
 * __win + s__: lock the screen with `slock`

 Change the layout for some programs.
-Chromium will launch be on the 9th workspace.
-Xmessage is floating and visible on every workspace (used for alerts).
+Chromium will launch on the 9th workspace. `xmessage(1)` is floating and visible on every workspace (useful for alerts).
 The class can be found with `xprop(1)`.

 ```